helmfile/helmfile/docs/builtin-objects.md

   inside of it:
   - `StateFile.Name`: The name of the current state file
   - `StateFile.BasePath`: The base path of the current state file
-- `RootStateFile`: The information about the root state file.
-It has several objects inside of it:
-  - `StateFile.Path`: The path of the root state file

 The built-in values always begin with a capital letter.
 This is in keeping with Go's naming convention.
 When you define your own values and template variables, you are free to use a